-- Obtain signatures from the faculty mentor, faculty advisor and employer/organization.
+- Obtain signatures from the faculty mentor, employer/organization, and Career Development.
 Submit the Experiential Learning/Internship Registration form to the Registrar’s Office before the work experience begins

 - Download and complete the Time Log (Excel Form) to track hours for your work experience

 At the conclusion of the internship or experiential learning experience, all completed paperwork must be submitted to the faculty mentor including:

 - Evaluation of employer from student (PDF)

 The faculty mentor is responsible for submitting a grade for the work experience.
 Grading can be either pass/fail or a letter grade with the approval of the faculty mentor.